Guy-Shaw/rpc-mt/README.md

 They are:

-  1. spaces insteaed of tabs;
+  1. spaces instead of tabs;
   2. 4 character indent, instead of 8;
   3. no cuddling of braces.